The Evanston Municipal Election is on April 1 – Check out our Education Guide or join us for a Lunch & Learn on Election Day!

 Be A Part of Northwestern's Voting Culture.

-Please note: The information here was compiled from publicly available sources in an effort to help provide students with non-partisan information that they may need to know in order to register correctly and vote in upcoming elections.
-Northwestern University does not endorse or oppose any candidate or organization in connection with this or any other political campaign or election.
-Students are responsible for working with their own local election officials to ensure their own correct registration and to verify local laws and policies about voting in their respective districts.
+Please Note: The information here was compiled from publicly available sources, in an effort to provide students with non-partisan information they may need in order to get registered, get educated, and vote in upcoming elections.
+Students are responsible for working with their own local election officials to verify local laws and policies about voting in their respective districts, and to ensure that their registration and/or voting materials have been properly processed.
+If you do not receive accurate registration and/or voting materials from your local election officials in a timely manner, please contact them directly to follow up.